MabelOlivia/Devops-Cloud-Engineering/MEAN_STACK/Implementing_Mean_Stack.md

 ## Step 3: Install Express and set up routes to the server
 We'll install Express to manage the transfer of book information to and from our MongoDB database.
 To structure our application data, we'll rely on the Mongoose package, which provides a straightforward schema-based solution.
 With Mongoose, we'll define a schema that fits our book registry, ensuring that our data is stored in an organized manner within the database.

-1. Install express and mongoose
+1. *Install express and mongoose*

 ```
 sudo npm install express mongoose
 ```

-2. In Books folder we will create a folder named ‘apps’
+2. *In Books folder we will create a folder named apps*

 ```
 mkdir apps && cd apps